csula/cs1222-spring-2018/notes/sql-syntax.md

 for a long long time and likely to be supported from different vendors.

-As I mentioned earlier in introduction lectures, SQL is used by many different roles -- DBA (database administrators) and application developers; even front end developers can use SQL on the front end development now.
+As I mentioned earlier in introduction lectures, SQL is used by many different roles -- DBA (DataBase Administrators) and application developers; even front end developers can use SQL on the front end development now.
 In other word, it is quite useful skill for developers like you to have.